lebretou/SVG_taxonomy/README.md

 ```

 ## Low-level Visual Taxonomy
-To test the low-level visual tasks, we employed OpenAI's `gpt4-turbo-preview` model, we then used `llm/completion.py` to run the tests.
-The file allows us to asychronously send a number of prompts to OpenAI's API and retrieve results as a whole.
+To test the low-level visual tasks, we employed OpenAI's `gpt4-turbo-preview` model and used `llm/completion.py` to run the tests.
+This file allows us to asynchronously send multiple prompts to OpenAI's API and retrieve the results as a whole.

 ## Citation